billsacks/prototypes-ctsm-canopyhydrology_tracers/README.md

   the subroutine.
 It's possible to have associates for individual variables otherwise, but this should probably be done via nested associates, which gets a bit more complex.

+  **From discussion:** No opinions.
+Update: based on the answer to the below question, I'll keep the loops outside the routines.

 - Should we pass derived types into the subroutines or individual arrays?
 The former leads to simpler, more stable interfaces, but the